shobhit9sept/CyberLabs-Sessions/CL Paper summaries/U Net/README.md

 resolution would be limited by the GPU memory.
 #### 2. Data augmentation
 Along with the usual shift, rotation, and color adjustments, they added elastic deformations.

 This was done with a coarse (3x3) grid of random displacements, with bicubic per-pixel displacements.
 This allows the network to learn invariance to such deformations, without the need to see these transformations in the annotated image corpus.

 This is important in biomedical segmentation since deformation is the most common variation in tissue and realistic deformations can be simulated efficiently.
 #### 3. Separation of touching objects of the same class
-This is done using a weighted loss, where the separating background labels between touching cells obtain a large weight in the loss function.
-This forces the network to learn the small separation borders between touching cells.
-The loss function included per-pixel weights both to balance overall class frequencies and to draw a clear separation between objects of the same class.
-The basic idea of per-pixel weighting is to add a class weight (to upweight rarer classes), plus “morphological operations” — find the distance to the two closest objects of interest and upweight when the distances are small.
-This encourages the network to learn to draw pixel boundaries between objects.
+1) Weighted loss is used to improve performance in object segmentation by forcing the network to learn small separation borders between touching objects.
+2) Per-pixel weights are included to balance class frequencies and draw a clear separation between objects of the same class.
+3) Class weights are added to upweight rarer classes.
+4) Morphological operations are used to find the distance to the two closest objects of interest and upweight when the distances are small.
+5) This encourages the network to learn to draw pixel boundaries between objects.
 ## Conclusion:
 This paper focuses on utilizing a U-shaped network for the task of image segmentation specifically for biomedical images.
 Since, biomedical images